llamacademy/minigolf/CHALLENGES.md

 - Gate new balls behind some currency that is awarded based on obtaining higher "Par" ratings.
 - Add a "retry shot" mechanic that allows the player to attempt their last putt.
 Maybe gate this behind some currency.
 - Change the lighting at runtime based on level so not all levels have the same ambience.
 Perhaps some levels are darker.
 Maybe it's raining on some levels.
+- Implement a more robust method of discarding "ghost" collision contacts than the simple override of the normal.
+Some [suggestions on algorithms can be found here](https://forum.unity.com/threads/experimental-contacts-modification-api.924809/page-2#post-6720985).